MomsFriendlyDevCo/Doop/units/router/README.md

 * Chainable syntax (`$router.when('/this/path').component('something')`)
 * Normal Angular event system - none of the rather silly `$transition` system AUIR uses
+* Sensible rule sorting - tokens are prioritized LAST so `/foo/:id` gets matched after `/foo/create`
+* Routes can be updated in real time - the router will automatically resort priorities as rules are added and removed
+* Promised based architecture - fits in better with the way Angular does things and allows for async handling gracefully
 * Exceptionally small
 * Exceptionally fast